KristianColville1/raza-noodles/README.md

         - Twitter.
         - Instagram.
         - Linkedin.

+These pages were created using a generator are not my own work.
+After completing the scope for the UX design I decided these pages were the least of my worries.
+They are essentially cosmetic.
+The project has a deadline and I do not have the time to build these.
+Using a generator saved time for other aspects of the website.
+These policy pages were created using [TermsFeed](https://www.termsfeed.com/).

+- They include relevant content you might find on other websites.

     - Terms of use.
     - Privacy policy.
     - Cookie policy.

 <br>
 </details>